 Roast cod with garlic bacon butter is served with a salad and green peas.

-TIP: When serving, if you want to “garnish” the fish a bit more, you can always add a couple slices of lemon to “pretty it up”.
-It’s not necessary, but would add another pop of color to the dish!
+TIP: When serving, if you want to “garnish” the fish more, you can add a couple slices of lemon to “pretty it up”.
+This is completely “optional”, but it would add another pop of color to the dish!

 Roast cod with garlic bacon butter on a plate with peas and a green salad.

 It really was easy to make this roast cod with bacon garlic butter!
-Hope you will consider making this delicious seafood dish for those you love.
+Hope you will consider making this delicious seafood dish for yourself and for those you love.

 Want More Recipes Using Cod Fillets?